margoliashlab/open-ephys-install-instructions/README.md

     uname -m

-If the machine is 64 bit, download the latest binary with:
+If the machine is 64 bit, you can download the latest binary with:

     https://github.com/open-ephys-GUI-binaries/linux-64/archive/master.zip

+Though the instructions recomend compiling from source for some reason.
 Otherwise follow the compile instructions below.

 They were pieced together from https://open-ephys.atlassian.net/wiki/display/OEW/Linux and other sources of information.